YouTube’s new control feature hides channels you hate, tells you why it recommends videos

 Additionally, YouTube says it has enhanced the topic and related videos flow with personalized suggestions.
 (It’ll be available for signed-in users in English on the YouTube app for Android and soon on iOS, desktop, and other languages, YouTube says.)
 When you scroll up on the homepage or browse in Up Next, you’ll now see options either related to the one you’re watching or from the channel you’re watching, or related to topics which might be of interest to you.

 Today’s tweaks come in light of accusations that YouTube’s recommendation algorithms perpetrate conspiracy theories and surface extremist content.
 In April, Bloomberg reported that videos made by far-right creators were among YouTube’s most popular.
-And more recently, The New York Times found that YouTube algorithms recommended children in bathing suits to people who’d previously watched sexually-themed content.
+And more recently, The New York Times found that YouTube algorithms recommended children in bathing suits to people who’d previously watched sexually themed content.

 In an effort to address those and other concerns, the company earlier this month changed its community guidelines to ban videos promoting the superiority of any group as a justification for discrimination against others based on their age, gender, race, caste, religion, sexual orientation, or veteran status.
 YouTube also said it would expand its efforts to reduce the spread of harmful misinformation and content that attempts to skirt its policies, and said it would prevent channels from monetizing their content if they repeatedly violate the platform’s hate speech rules.

-In tangentially related news, YouTube Music today launched Smart Downloads on Android, an evolution of its Offline Mixtap feature that automatically saves tracks from your Liked Songs playlist and your other favorite playlists and albums for offline.
+In tangentially related news, YouTube Music today launched Smart Downloads on Android, an evolution of its Offline Mixtape feature that automatically saves tracks from your Liked Songs playlist and your other favorite playlists and albums for offline.
 It’ll download up to 500 songs (or fewer, if you so choose) at night over Wi-Fi.